 Capital expenditures involve larger monetary amounts that are too large to be expensed against a shorter revenue period.
 They were purchased because of their long-term benefits of growing a company or generating profit.

-Examples of revenue and capital expenditures
+Types of revenue and capital expenditures

 So far, we’ve spoken mainly about physical revenue expenditures.
 But the range is wider than that.
 All of the following are examples of revenue expenditures: